erinshappell/MizzouREU/Micturition Code/README.md

 ## Primary Contributions
 * All (known) sources for values and connections have been added via inline comments.
-* Hoc templates have been added (but are not complete due to a lack of data on some values) for the following neurons:
+* Hoc templates have been added (but are not complete due to a lack of data on some values) for the following neurons using data from Vinay's document _LUT-extra.docx_:
   * Hypogastric
   * IMG
   * IND